HOW TO MAKE FLAT WHITE

 FLAT WHITE VS CAPPUCCINO

 This is another drink that is similar to the flat white.
 Cappuccino is made with espresso and milk foam, but it has a larger amount of milk foam, unlike the flat white.
-Most coffee lovers like this drink because it is creamy, frothy and gives you rich foam and mouth as you drink.
+Most coffee lovers like this drink because it is creamy, frothy and gives you rich foam.
+Note that the flat white contains more milk than a cappuccino but has less foam.

 FLAT WHITE VS CORTADO